 Loving Hut was there with a buffet of food including the spring rolls that I love and the pandan cake that is just downright dangerous.
-I decided to forgo their offerings and instead invited my dad out to their buffet sometime with J and I.
+I decided to forgo their offerings and instead invited my dad out to their buffet sometime with my partner and I.

 I was going to get some mac and cheese with 2 toppings (broccoli, caramelized onion, or portobello) from Fortuitea Cafe (unpictured), but again my eyes were bigger than my stomach!
-It’s alright though, because I have a standing lunch date with my grandma to go to the cafe since she lives so close to there.
+It’s alright though, because I have a standing lunch date with my grandma to go to the cafe.

 Randita’s had their truck there.
 Hooray!
 After seeing my dad’s jaw dropping open at some of their listed offerings, I suggested he get something to eat there.
 I’ve only been to their cafe once, but the food was high quality and they know how to make a salad!
 He got a hot sausage sandwich and a salad with lime vinaigrette.
 They did not disappoint!